Zugz0Wang/Competitive-Programming-Playground/README.md

 - 20230518

 At first, I thought I should try "Union Find" with "merging by size" or other similar ideas.
 But later, I figured out that I must include all the nodes with zero in-going edges and shouldn't include any nodes with in-going edges.

+---

+## Leetcode.2542.
+Maximum Subsequent Score (Learned from solution)

+- 20230524

+The basic idea is the same as Leetcode.703 from yesterday.
+You need to maintain some data structure of size k and pop something out when the size is over k.